MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/index.md

 author: mcleanbyron
 ms.assetid: 4e8cc0c0-b14c-472c-9e1c-4601d10289d2
 description: The Windows SDK, Microsoft Store Services SDK, and the Windows Store provide many features that enable you to make more money from your apps and gain customers from engaging with your users.
-title: Monetization, customer engagement, and Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Monetization, engagement, and Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article